MarceloMassarente/apify-linkedin-profile-search/README.md

 1. Choose Profile Scraper Mode

-- Short ($4 per 1000) will outputs full name, profile URL, summary, location, current positions.
+- Short.
+The Actor will be scraping only search pages and will output only basic profile data.
+One search page is up to 25 results (short profiles).
-- Full ($8 per 1000) will output full profile data including complete work experience, education, skills, and more.
+- Full.
+Additionally to scraping search pages, it will open profile links for each of the short profiles found on search page, and scrape all profile details as well.
-- Full + email search ($12 per 1000) will output all data from Full mode and also try to find email addresses for the profiles (it will be charged as full profile $8 + short profile $4 = $12 per 1000).
+- Full + email search.
+Additionally to Full profiles, it will try to find email addresses for the profiles.

 2. Provide any combination of the following search parameters to find LinkedIn profiles: